Thropton: Culture

 On the third Saturday in September Thropton holds its annual village show.
 The show is in field on next to the junction of the C176 road from Thropton to Snitter, and the C178 from Thropton to Cartington. leading from Thropton to Netherton.
 Alongside local trade and craft stalls, the show also has a Northumbrian pipe band, and fell race where runners run to and up the Simonside Hills and back.
 The village show started in 1915 and 2015 the centenary was celebrated.

+The Coquetdale Music Centre is also present in the village occupying a former United Reform Church.
+It is managed by the Coquetdale Music Trust.
+It hosts year round music events and also has a recording studio complex.

 Transport

 Thropton is the terminus for the X14 Thropton - Rothbury - Morpeth bus which is a lifeline to the rural community, with many services continuing towards Newcastle upon Tyne.
 It is currently operated by Arriva Northumbria and was formerly operated by Go North East.